Position

 2. Chicago, IL

-Chicago offers a dynamic environment for those in emergency management.
-With major firms like the Chicago Fire Department and the American Red Cross, professionals here play a vital role in city safety.
+Chicago offers a dynamic environment for managing incidents.
+With major organizations like the Chicago Fire Department and the American Red Cross, professionals here play a key role in city safety.
 The city's diverse challenges provide a rich learning experience.

 Find Incident Commander jobs in Chicago, IL